DIPLOMATIC SECURITY SPECIAL AGENT CAREERS

 In most cases, Diplomatic Security Special Agents are assigned to a domestic location for the first two years of their career.
 After that, many agents are given assignments overseas at embassies and related facilities.

 Duties performed by Diplomatic Security Special Agents include:

 - Managing the security for the facility they are stationed at

 - Protecting Foreign Service personnel, facilities and sensitive information stored at the facility

 - Providing protection for the Secretary of State and foreign dignitaries visiting the U.S.

 - Criminal investigations

 - Counterterrorism investigations

 - Developing and implementing security programs for their facility and coordinating with local security agencies

-To be considered for a Diplomatic Security Special Agent position, you must be a U.S. citizen, hold a bachelor's degree, be between 21 years old and not yet 37 years of age by time of appointment.
+To be considered for a Diplomatic Security Special Agent position, you must be a U.S. citizen, hold a bachelor’s degree, be between 21 years old and not yet 37 years of age by the time of appointment.